OlekSt/Fabike/Testing.md

     Conclusion:
     - Passed.
 Works as expected.

-User story: To be able to easily add, modify or delete products listings, with all the necessary info – images, descriptions, technical parameters, etc.
+User story: Admin CRUD - be able to easily add, modify or delete products listings, with all the necessary info – images, descriptions, technical parameters, etc.

     Testing:
     - Sing In as a super user or staff user